ProsantaChaki/employee-assignment/readme.md

 - Run php artisan db:seed to run seeders.
 - Run php artisan serve
 - Now open the project in browser and go /login
-- Username: 'admin@admin.com' , Password: 'password', That already set as the value of those input fields
+- Username: 'admin@admin.com' , Password: 'password',
 - Click the employee from left menu for the assignment

+### User Manual
+- Go to Employee menu (/admin/employee)
+- To update any information click on the specific data
+- All data of the table is editable, You need to click on data to make the field editable
+- You can change page by using pagination button, your update will not lose
+- When you click the Update Employee list button (Top of the table), It will update the database.